safiyawarsi10-png/san-diego-courtcase-data-extractor/README.md

 This toolkit works in **two main steps**, with each step documented in its own folder:

 - **Step 1 — Court Data Extraction**
   Runs a Playwright-based script that fetches case details by case number and writes them into an **Excel spreadsheet**.
   Populated columns typically include: **CaseNumber, DefendantName, DOB (year), DateFiled, CaseLocation, Source_DocketURL**.
-  The sheet also contains **predefined columns** that are present but intentionally **left blank** for later completion (e.g., **CrimeDate, Sentence, ChargesConvicted, DefendantRace, PleaOrTrial, SpecialCircumstance, Source_ArticleURL, Notes, Confidence, CaseSummary**).
+  The sheet also contains **predefined columns** that are present but intentionally **left blank** for later completion (e.g., **IncidentDate, Sentence, ChargesConvicted, DefendantRace, PleaOrTrial, SpecialCircumstance, Source_ArticleURL, Notes, Confidence, CaseSummary**).
-  Any spreadsheet **formulas** (e.g., *AgeAtCrime*, *AgeBand*) will automatically compute **once their input fields (like CrimeDate)** are filled later.
+  Any spreadsheet **formulas** (e.g., *AgeAtIncident*, *AgeBand*) will automatically compute **once their input fields (like IncidentDate)** are filled later.

 - **Step 2 — GPT-Assisted Research**
-  Uses a transparent, versioned prompt plus your manual oversight to find **crime dates, sentences, charges, and source links** from appellate opinions, official documents, and reliable news.
+  Uses a transparent, versioned prompt plus your manual oversight to find **incident dates, sentences, charges, and source links** from appellate opinions, official documents, and reliable news.
   You paste the JSON output into the spreadsheet to **fill those existing blank fields**.
   Step 2 **does not add new columns**; it helps complete the ones already defined in the sheet.